We all know that we need to protect our skin from the harmful effects of the sun, but what about our hair?

 How to prevent sun damage to your hair

 The easiest and most effective solution is to wear a wide-brimmed hat whenever you spend time outdoors.
 The added benefit of this is that it will also protect your face from sun damage and reduce your risk of cancer.
-Don’t forget to rub suntan lotion into the parting of your hair if ever you find yourself outdoors without a hat.
+Don’t forget to put a bit of sunblock into the parting of your hair if ever you find yourself outdoors without a hat.
 This will protect the skin on your head, but it won’t protect your hair.
 You could also rub lotion into the hair itself as an effective last-resort option.

 To further protect your hair, you should also make use of good quality leave-in conditioners that contain zinc oxide or a UV protector, and try to avoid the sun between the hours of 10am and 3pm, when its rays are at their hottest.
 You can also speak to your stylist about specially formulated products designed to prevent UV damage to hair.

-Help!
-I already have sun damage to my hair
+If you already have sun damage to your hair...

 Don’t worry, thousands of women are in the same position as you.
 While the solution is simple, it may not be what you want to hear: you’ll need to have your hair cut.
 By removing all the damaged hair, you’ll give new, healthy hair the chance to grow.
 Eventually, you’ll have a full head of healthy, shining hair once again.